front-end-intermediate/1-DOM-scripting/readme.md

 - [New York Times API](https://api.nytimes.com/svc/topstories/v2/nyregion.json?api-key=uQG4jhIEHKHKm0qMKGcTHqUgAolr1GM0), [documentation](https://developer.nytimes.com/)

-Note there is a [hard limit](https://developer.nytimes.com/faq#a11) of 10,000 requests per day or 10 requests per minute.
-We will try to work around this by storing the data locally in the browser using Local Storage.
+Note there is a [limit](https://developer.nytimes.com/faq#a11) of 10,000 requests per day or 10 requests per minute.
+We will  work around this by storing the data locally in the browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 Instead of requesting the data from the NY Times we will request it from our own browsers.

 The specific API endpoint for this is their [top stories endpoint](https://developer.nytimes.com/docs/top-stories-product/1/overview).
 It lets us request the top stories from a specific section of their publication.